Wall-Brew-Co/bouncer/README.md

 * `init` - To initialize Nouncer with a config file (if not present)
 * `check` - To validate Bouncer's rules against the current Leiningen project
+* `fix` - To automatically fix any issues that Bouncer can resolve
 * `help` - To view the help text of Bouncer or any command

-Commands may accept several options, which can be configured by the command line arguments passed in or by a configuration file located at `.bouncer/config.edn`.
+Commands may accept several options,  which can be configured by the command line arguments passed in or in [project configuration](#configuration).
 In all cases, the options will follow this order of precedence:

 1. Arguments passed by command line
-2. Values stored in `.bouncer/config.edn`
+2. Values stored in configuration
 3. Default values in bouncer's implementation

 ### Initialize Bouncer